christopher5106/christopher5106.github.io/_posts/2018-10-20-course-one-programming-deep-learning.markdown

 jupyter notebook
 ```

-It is possible to combine CUDA and OpenGL for [graphical applications requiring deep learning predictions: the image data is full processed on GPU](http://www.nvidia.com/content/gtc/documents/1055_gtc09.pdf).
+It is possible to combine CUDA and OpenGL for [graphical applications requiring deep learning predictions: the image data is fully processed on GPU](http://www.nvidia.com/content/gtc/documents/1055_gtc09.pdf).

 # The batch